 When shopping for a carry system (gun + holster), look for a combination that gives you rapid, efficient, controlled and instinctive presentation.
 That could be an inside-the-waistband (IWB) or outside-the-waistband (OWB) holster positioned on your hip, your center line (a.k.a., “appendix carry”) or your ankle.
 It might also be a pocket carry holster.
 Or a holster inside a specially-made garment.

 A lot of gun people say “concealed means concealed.”
-In other words, they don’t want people to know they’re carrying a gun — especially in places where “gun muggles” might freak-out if they suddenly realize that they’re carrying a gun.
-If that’s you, choose a carry system (gun + holster) that hides your gun without “printing” (revealing itself by making an impression on the cover garment).
+In other words, they don’t want people to know they’re carrying a gun — especially in places where “gun muggles” might freak out if they suddenly realize they’re packing.
+If that’s you, choose a carry system that hides your handgun without “printing” (revealing itself by making an impression on the cover garment).

-Gun guy Clint Smith once said a gun should be comforting not comfortable.
-Wrong.
+Gun guy Clint Smith once said, a gun should be comforting not comfortable.
+I beg to differ.
 If your carry system isn’t comfy to wear, there’s less of a chance you’ll wear it.
 You may find yourself violating the first rule for winning a gunfight: carry a gun.

-How do you know if a carry system will be comfortable all-day, through a range of activities (driving, walking, shopping, working in the backyard, carrying a kid, etc.)?
+How do you know if a carry system will be comfortable all day, through a range of activities (driving, walking, shopping, working in the backyard, carrying a kid, etc.)?
 You guessed it: you have to try it.
-Bringing us back to your personal Land of Misfit Holsters — an expensive place to visit.
+Which brings us back to your personal Land of Misfit Holsters — an expensive place to visit.

-It took me several holsters, a couple of hundred dollars and almost three months of concealing to be able to wear any outfit I want while concealing effectively and comfortably.
-It’s worth it.
-Good luck on your journey!
+It took me several holsters, a couple of hundred dollars, and almost three months of concealing to be able to wear any outfit I want while concealing effectively and comfortably.
+But it’s worth it.
+Good luck on your journey.